Commit451/skyhook/README.md

 If you want support for a new provider, just create a pull request and add it!
 Alternatively, a new provider can also be requested by creating an [issue](https://github.com/Commit451/skyhook/issues).

-## Outage
-If the service is down, please check https://status.glitch.com/ before creating an issue.

 ## Contributing
 If you wish to contribute, follow our [contributing guide](CONTRIBUTING.md).